island-is/handbook/docs/api-design-guide/errors.md

 ## Response body

-When errors occur in a REST API, additional information about the errors should be added to the body of the returned response.

-When an error occurs, a REST API should respond with an [HTTP status code] and the response should contain an error object as described below.
+When an error occurs, a REST API should respond with an [HTTP status error codes] and the response should contain an error object as described below.

 ### Error object

-This object should be in a REST API response when an error occurs.
 The response should contain the key `error` and it's value should be a json object containing at least the two keys, `code` and `message`.
 If there were multiple errors, the values of `code` and `message` should describe the first error.

 - `error` The key of the error object
   - `code` _(Number)_ An integer number that indicates the error type that